Healthy living Hot weather: protecting older people and people in need of care

 People who are taking certain drugs can also find it difficult to adjust to heat, for example diuretic or antiperspirant medication.
 Heat can also affect the duration of action of some medication and medical patches.

 The brochure “Gut durch die Sommerhitze.
-Informationen für Menschen ab 65 Jahren” (“Coping with summer heat.
-Information for people from 65 years of age”; in German) published by Munich University Hospital provides detailed information on heat-related problems in older people as well as medication that may need to be adjusted during hot weather.
+Informationen für Menschen ab 65 Jahren” (Coping with summer heat.
+Information for people from 65 years of age) provides detailed information (in German) about heat-related problems in older people as well as medication that may need to be adjusted during hot weather.

 What are the suggested precautions during hot weather?

 People perceive heat in different ways.
-As well as air temperature, the “apparent temperature” is also an important factor.
-However precautions should be taken in response to heat warnings or if indoors temperatures rise above 26°C.
+As well as air temperature, the apparent temperature (more commonly referred to as the “felt” or “feel like” temperature) is also an important factor.
+However precautions should be taken at latest in response to heat warnings or when indoor temperatures rise above 26 degrees Celsius.

 The following precautions can help to protect your health in hot weather: